 Large volumes of data and data services must be harnessed together to deliver the new generation of global coverage high resolution SST data sets that meet the GHRSST User Requirements.
 A basic 'version-1.0' of the Regional/Global Task Sharing (R/GTS) framework has been implemented in an internationally distributed manner.
-GHRSST data products Global and regional coverage SST data products are now produced by GHRSST RDAC Regional Data Assembly Centers (RDACs) in Australia, Japan, USA and Europe.
-RDAC SST products are passed in near real time to the operational GHRSST GDAC Global Data Assembly Center (GDAC) at the PO.DAAC where the are integrated together and served to the global application community.
+GHRSST datasets Global and regional coverage SST datasets are now produced by GHRSST RDAC Regional Data Assembly Centers (RDACs) in Australia, Japan, USA and Europe.
+RDAC SST datasets are passed in near real time to the operational GHRSST GDAC Global Data Assembly Center (GDAC) at the PO.DAAC where the are integrated together and served to the global application community.
 The GDAC plays an essential role in GHRSST quality control and data and metadata management.